 If your organisation is creating fewer than 30 job placements between now and December 2021, you need to join with a group of employers to apply together.
+See Appendix for the information you will be required to provide.
 One organisation will then manage this process on behalf of your group of employers and are known as Gateways.